qlik-oss/core-website/README.md

 ## Linting the Documentation

-There are two types of linting part of the Circle CI pipeline.
+There are two types of linting that are included in the Circle CI pipeline.

 ### Markdown linting

-Markdown linting using [`markdownlint-cli`](https://github.com/igorshubovych/markdownlint-cli) checks for markdown syntax errors.
+Markdown linting using [`markdownlint-cli`](https://github.com/igorshubovych/markdownlint-cli) that checks for markdown syntax errors.

 To lint the markdown files locally